Frequently Asked Questions:

-A. Bipolar Disorder is a chemical imbalance in the brain causing fluctuating mood swings from manic highs to suicidal lows.
+A. In Western Medicine Bipolar Disorder is believed to be a chemical imbalance in the brain causing fluctuating mood swings from manic highs to suicidal lows.
 It is also known as manic-depression.
 There are two types of Bipolar Disorder, type I and type II.
 Type I struggles with mania followed by depression while type II struggles with hypomania followed by a depression.

 What are the symptoms of bipolar disorder?

 - Feeling extremely irritable

 - Unrealistic, grandiose beliefs about one’s ‘powers’ or abilities